Amendful/Roblox-Player-Detector/README.md

 For non-programmers, check the Discord server above for an API scraper to compile your `playerlist.txt` file with a list of players from a certain role in the Roblox group of your choice, as well as the prebuilt for the application.

+Additionally, the offsets will have to be updated once in a while, I will try to publish newer ones in the repository when they're out.
 ## Overview
 A C++ tool for monitoring player lists in Roblox games.
 It connects to the running Roblox process to check for specific users and sends a Windows toast notification when one from your list joins.